Bounded Languages Described by GF(2)-grammars: Subsets of a* b* c*

-\begin{lm} The polynomial $1 + abc$ is irreducible as a polynomial over field $\F$. \end{lm} \begin{proof} Suppose that $1 + abc$ is irreducible.
-Because its total degree is $3$, it should split into a product of two polynomials with total degrees $1$ and $2$ respectively.
+\begin{lm} The polynomial $1 + abc$ is irreducible as a polynomial over field $\F$. \end{lm} \begin{proof} Proof by contradiction: suppose that $1 + abc$ is reducible.
+Because its total degree is $3$, it should split into a product of two polynomials with the total degrees $1$ and $2$ respectively.
 In principle, enumerating all pairs of polynomials over $\F$ of total degree $1$ and $2$ on the computer does the job.
-One may be interested in a proof without computer search, though.
+For completeness, I will provide a proof that does not use computer search.

 Because the degree of $1 + abc$ with respect to each variable is $1$, each variable occurs in exactly one of two factors --- if it occurs in both, the resulting degree is at least $2$, if it occurs in neither, the resulting degree is $0$.
+Hence, because the total degree of the second factor is $2$, but its degree in every variable is only $1$, exactly $2$ variables occur in the second factor.

-Because the total degree of the second factor is $2$, but its degree in every variable is only $1$, exactly $2$ variables occur in the second factor.
 Therefore, only one variable occurs in the first factor.
-Because the polynomial $1 + abc$ is symmetric with respect to permutation in variables, we may assume that the first factor depends only on $a$ and the second factor depends only on $b$ and $c$.
+Because the polynomial $1 + abc$ is symmetric with respect to the permutation of variables, we may assume that the first factor depends only on $a$ and the second factor depends only on $b$ and $c$.

 The first factor is invertible, because the product is invertible.
 Previously, we have shown that the first factor is a polynomial of $a$ of degree $1$, therefore the only one possibility for the first factor remains: $1 + a$.
 The second factor is also invertible and is of degree $2$, therefore it is $1 + k_b b + k_c c + bc$ for some $k_b$ and $k_c$ from $\F$.
 Then, there is a summand $a \cdot 1 = a$ in their product, which does not have anything to cancel up with.
 But their product is $1 + abc$, contradiction. \end{proof}